-On October 16, 2007, we invested approximately \$17.1 million in Danco Machine DPMS, Inc., which we refer to as (Danco).
+On October 16, 2007, we invested approximately \$17.1 million in Danco Machine DPMS, Inc., which we refer to as Danco.
 The investment consisted of approximately \$2.5 million in preferred stock and warrants to purchase common stock of Danco and approximately \$14.6 million of senior and subordinated notes from Danco.
 Founded in 1979, Danco provides machining and sheet metal work for short-run prototype and R&D work, as well as long-run production.

 Also on October 16, 2007, we extended a revolving credit facility to B-Dry, LLC, an existing portfolio company, with a total borrowing capacity of \$750,000.
-As of October 31, 2007, there was \$481,000 drawn on the facility leaving \$269,000 available for future borrowings.
+As of November 30, 2007, there were no borrowings outstanding on the facility.

-On October 23, 2007, we extended an equipment note to Quench USA, LLC, a subsidiary of Quench Holdings Corp., for approximately \$370,000 that will allow Quench USA, LLC to acquire equipment for use in its operating activities.
+In October and November 2007, we extended equipment notes to Quench USA, LLC, a subsidiary of Quench Holdings Corp., for an aggregate of approximately \$444,000 that will allow Quench USA, LLC to acquire equipment for use in its operating activities.
+We also purchased warrants to acquire an additional 366,490 common units of Quench USA, LLC for \$190,575.